feup-infolab/dendro-install/README.md

 This package allows you to

- * Install and try out [Dendro](http://dendro.fe.up.pt/blog/index.php/dendro/)
+ * Install and try out [Dendro](http://dendro.fe.up.pt/blog/index.php/dendro/) without having to write any code
- * The installation is 100% automatic
  * We use a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) inside your computer and not your real computer.
    * No garbage is installed on it
    * When you are done, just delete the virtual machine, and nothing will remain.